 In the intervertebral spaces, the canal is protected by the ligamentum flavum posteriorly and the posterior longitudinal ligament anteriorly.

 Vertebral Foramen and Vertebral Canal

-When individual foramen are lined over one another, they forma long tubular canal which extends from cervical to sacral region.
+When individual foramen are lined over one another, they form a long tubular canal which extends from cervical to sacral region.
 This is called vertebral canal.
 [Coccygeal vertebrae are fused and do not contribute].
 The dimensions of the vertebral canal vary in different regions of spine depending on the size of vertebral foramen.

-Specifically the intervertebral foramen is bound by the superior notch of the adjacent vertebra, the inferior notch of the vertebra, the vertebral body, and facet joints on the transverse process of the vertebra.
+Specifically, the intervertebral foramen is bound by the superior notch of the adjacent vertebra, the inferior notch of the vertebra, the vertebral body, and facet joints on the transverse process of the vertebra.

-Contents of Vertebral canal
+Contents of the Vertebral Canal

 The tubular vertebral canal contains the spinal cord, its meninges, spinal nerve roots, and blood vessels supplying the cord, meninges, vertebrae, joints, muscles, and ligaments.